Arlanthir/notes/concepts/Cybersecurity.md

 - Container-specific monitoring tools
 - Scan container images for known vulnerabilities

+## Defenses and tools

+[Zed Attack Proxy](https://www.zaproxy.org/): dynamic scanner, allows automated scanning for vulnerabilities of a live site.
+1. Crawling / spidering: finding all pages of the site.
+2. Include pages in Contexts to setup authentication and other settings.
+3. Active scan: try a number of automated attacks.

 ## Tools

 - [Fiddler](https://www.telerik.com/fiddler): Proxy tool to intercept and change requests.